rictorlome/slim/README.md

 Tomorrow I need to do the following:

-0. Make sure arrow does not drop below your workspace in channel table.
+DONE.
+Make sure arrow does not drop below your workspace in channel table.
 DONE 1.
 Add create new channel and dm.
   - Make user search items clickable.
   - Make user search build up a buffer of users.
 DONE .
 Add leave channel or dm at click.
 3. Add channel info to upper nav.
 DONE 4.
 Get membership info from backend with channel searches.

+5. Set a cap on max people in DM.
+6. Add channel info into upper nav.
+7. Style DM and Channel search.
+8. Add message model.
+9. Add message controller.

+TODAY
+1. Style upper nav container.